Tent Owner Satisfaction Awards - The Camping and Caravanning Club

 • Provide feedback to manufacturers on how they can raise the overall quality, reliability and suitability of their tents

-We use print and social media, including the Club’s own publications, and work with major tent retailers and key outdoor shows to encourage campers to complete our surveys – though in-person events were restricted during the pandemic.
+We use print and social media, including the Club’s own publications, and work with major tent manufacturers and retailers along with key outdoor shows to encourage campers to complete our surveys.
 We also promoted the Tent Survey through the Club’s campsite network.

-We carried out our research from 26 January to 23 October 2022 and asked about new tents bought since January 2019.
+We carried out our research between 27 February and 30 October 2023 and asked about new tents bought since January 2020.

 As with previous surveys, all respondents were invited to go online and answer a questionnaire, designed to take no more than ten minutes.
 For consistency, we asked broadly the same questions as before.

 As in previous years, we dealt with many hundreds of responses.
-We are proud to be able to continue to build on previous surveys, making it by far the largest of its kind.
+We are proud to be able to continue to build on the results of surveys, making it by far the largest of its kind.

 What did we uncover?

-With the same online questionnaire as previous Tent Surveys, we asked for the basic initial information on age, gender, frequency of camping and more, from all respondents.
+With a similar online questionnaire as previous Tent Surveys, we initially asked for basic information on age, gender, frequency of camping and more, from all respondents.

-In our last pre-pandemic survey (2019) around 44% of respondents purchased from a specialist tent retailer but this dropped to just 30% this time.
-The number buying online increased to 42% (from 30%) and there was also an increase in the number buying from more general retail outlets (up four percentage points to 22%).
+In our last pre-pandemic survey (2019) around 44% of respondents purchased from a specialist tent retailer but this dropped to just 27% this time.
+The number buying online has dropped from its peak of 42% in the 2023 Awards to 35%.

-As with all our surveys so far, it’s the size of the tent that proves the most important factor in the buying decision with 54% of respondents identifying this as a factor.
-Ease of pitching was again the next most important factor, though the tent’s headroom took over from price in third place.
+As with all our surveys so far, it’s the size of the tent that proves the most important factor in the buying decision with 54% of respondents identifying this as a factor – an identical figure to last year’s survey.
+Ease of pitching was again the next most important factor, with price coming in third place again, having lost its position to the tent’s headroom in the previous survey results.

-Brand reputation was quoted by 13% of respondents (the fifth most important factor), which was higher than in previous surveys, and quality came next at 12%.
+Brand reputation was quoted by 11% of respondents (the fourth most important factor) and quality came next at 10%.

 In total, the Tent Survey covers feedback on more than 50 makes of tent and in excess of 200 ranges – with some tents accounting for just one response.